slap42/slap42/README.md

 - Shader link fails with no error message on Linux VM - error code 1282
 - Error 1282 on delete mesh vao, vbo, and ibo
+- We are leaking GPU memory at an alarming rate

 #### Cleanup